Oxalis debilis: Varieties and cultivation

 'Aureoreticulata' ('aureo-reticulata') has attractive variegated leaves with flowers that are pinkish purple.
-This cultivar is also named ‘Gold Veined Oxalis’ (Yellow Vein Oxalis) with attractive yellow vein foliage.
+This cultivar is also named 'Gold Veined Oxalis' (Yellow Vein Oxalis) with attractive yellow vein foliage.
 The symptom is associated with the presence of a begomovirus.
 This virus, designated OxYVV, is transmitted by the whitefly Bemisia tabaci.

 The Royal Horticultural Society advises that it can be a serious weed.

+Distribution and habitat

+Its original distribution is South America but it has become a cosmopolitan species, occurring in all continents except Antarctica.
+It can be found in both temperate and tropical areas.

 Pests and diseases

 Puccinia oxalidis is a fungus species in the genus Puccinia.
 This species is a causal agent of rust on plants in the genus Oxalis.

+Uses

+The flowers, leaves and roots are edible.
+There is concern that the plant should only be consumed in small amounts because it contains oxalic acid, which can cause calcium deficiency if eaten in larger amounts.
+Studies show that this is an exaggerated fear.